Tomographer/tomographer/doc/py/custom_module.rst

 in the Tomographer Python Interface are available via C++.

 We use the nice `pybind11 <https://github.com/pybind/pybind11>`_ tool for interfacing C++ with Python.
-It includes out-of-the-box interfacing NumPy with Eigen.
-Learn its basic usage before carrying on too far.
+It includes out-of-the-box interfacing of NumPy with Eigen.
+Learn its basic usage before carrying on too far here.

 Here is minimal but entirely self-contained and fully functional template to get started with your custom C++/Python module.
 Create a directory called ``my_custom_module``, and place the two files :download:`my_custom_module/my_custom_module.cxx` and :download:`my_custom_module/setup.py` in there.
 Enter that directory, and run compile the Python module::